bbenkert/codemunchio/content/blog/Python /index.md

 - <strong>sentdex</strong> https://www.youtube.com/user/sentdex <br/> sentdex makes it simple with lessons on basic Python, frameworks like Flask and Django, and topics like Machine Learning and Data Analysis and Visualization
 - <strong>Brad Traversy</strong> https://www.youtube.com/user/TechGuyWeb<br/>Brad Traversy is the Web Developer of all trades.
 You can learn a lot from this guy.
 He has plenty of free content and some paid on Udemy but you can get it cheaper if you become a Patron https://www.patreon.com/traversymedia
 - <strong>Engineer Man</strong> https://www.youtube.com/watch?v=VQxBd5tLza8&list=PLlcnQQJK8SUjW_HiBWhZ_XOfCq9Hu0aeY<br> Once again a developer of all trades but a special emphasis on development using a Linux environment.
 His has a lot of experience and he is a lot of fun to learn from.
+- <strong>Scrimba - Learn Python for free</strong> https://www.youtube.com/watch?v=VQxBd5tLza8&list=PLlcnQQJK8SUjW_HiBWhZ_XOfCq9Hu0aeY<br> A 48-part interactive video tutorial course for FREE.
+On Scrimba you can pause the videos and modify the code right there on the video.
+It's actually really amazing!

 ## Websites
 - https://www.learnpython.org